tosun-si/asgarde/README.md

 - There is no centralized code to concat all the errors, we have to concat all failures (can be centralized).

-### Usual Beam pipeline with error handling using pan-data-common-error-handler
+### Usual Beam pipeline with error handling using Asgarde

 Here's the same flow with error handling, but using this library instead: